JishengBai/ICME2024ASC/README.md

 ## Official Baseline

-**The baseline and dataset is under development and not ready yet.**
+**The baseline and dataset are under development and not ready yet.**

 **The organization team will finalize the dataset and code around 5th Feb 2024, please stay tuned for the update.**